Hours Today: 03/30/17

 Reserve lists for each semester should be submitted as early as possible.
 In general, the reserve desk can process requests within 72 hours.
 Reserve requests submitted after the first day of classes for the current semester will take at least one week to be processed.
 These times are for materials that are given to the reserve staff with complete and appropriate citations.
 Items that are currently checked out to another patron or materials that the reserve staff must procure themselves will take longer to process.

 There are no permanent reserve lists; reserve lists expire at the end of each semester.
-Faculty must contact the reserve desk ahead of each semester during which a reserve list will be required.
-If possible, please provide the Reserve Desk with a copy of your course syllabus for reference.
-You can reach us at 656-2134 or via email at Bailey/Howe Reserve Desk
+Faculty must contact the Reserve Department ahead of each semester during which a reserve list will be required.
+If possible, please provide the Reserve Department with a copy of your course syllabus for reference.
+You can reach us at 656-2023 or by email Reserve Department, Bailey/Howe Library

 Individual articles and book chapters may be placed on reserve.
 If possible, we place such materials on the World Wide Web.
 One time use of such material does not require copyright permission, but it is necessary to place a complete citation on the first page (a photocopy of the book or journal title/verso page is acceptable).
-In addition, no more than two chapters (or one-fourth of total pagination, whichever is smaller) of a book or two articles of a journal issue may be copied.
+In addition, no more than one chapter (or 10% of total pagination, whichever is smaller) of a book or one article of a journal issue may be copied.
 If you plan on using several articles (for example, 30 or more), we recommend you compile a course pack with the help of UVM Print & Mail Center.
 If you use the Print & Mail Center's course pack service, copyright permissions must be obtained.
-However, if you choose to use the Library's electronic reserve option and your requests are outside the guidelines stated above; please contact the reserve department in advance.
+However, if you choose to use the Library's electronic reserve option and your requests are outside the guidelines stated above; please contact the Reserve Department in advance.
 Successive uses of copyrighted photocopied or digitized material require permission from the copyright holder for all semesters after the first.
-The reserve department staff will apply for such permission and bill departments as needed.
+The Reserve Department staff will apply for such permission and bill departments as needed.

 Yes, up to 2 copies of an authorized course pack (produced by UVM Print & Mail Center) may be placed on reserve.
 The course pack must be for the current semester only and produced under the guidelines of current copyright law.
 Course packs from previous semesters will not be placed on reserve unless copyright permission has been extended.
-For more information on coursepacks and coursepack copyright guidelines, please contact Craig Abel-Palmer at UVM Print & Mail Center, x68452
+For more information on coursepacks and coursepack copyright guidelines, please contact the UVM Print & Mail Center, x62960.

 Bailey / Howe Library